mlcommons/ck/docs/tutorials/mlperf-inference-power-measurement.md

 ![pages (14)](https://user-images.githubusercontent.com/4791823/210117283-82375460-5b3a-4e8a-bd85-9d33675a5843.png).

-The director machine runs the `server.py` script and loads a server process which communicates with the SPEC PTDaemon.
+The director machine runs the `server.py` script and loads a server process that communicates with the SPEC PTDaemon.
 When a client connects to it (using `client.py`), it in turn connects to the PTDaemon and initiates a measurement run.
 Once the measurement ends, the power log files are transferred to the client.